 Philly's Lebanese Kafta Dog and Middle Eastern Hamburger

 According to Amin Bitar, second-generation owner of Philadelphia's authentic Middle Eastern grocery store and casual eatery, "There indeed is a burger on the menu at his 45-year running sandwich and platter counter now open for lunch and dinner until 8 pm."

 "The Kafta is the Middle Eastern Hamburger, but people don't recognize it because it is often served on a skewer or in a pita," says Amin.

 To drive home the message that additional non-traditional specialties represented on the Bitar's menu, Amin is now promoting the Lebanese Kafta Dog, lean ground beef mixed with onion, parsley and seasoned with cayenne, allspice, salt, and pepper.
-Rolled lengthwise, such as on a skewer, and served on a pita with Humus and topped with a Sumac, Parsley and raw onion salad.
-Alternatively, The Kafta dog served on a toasted hot dog bun with Tatziki and an Israeli salad (diced cucumber, tomato salad) topping. ($ 7.95)
+Rolled lengthwise, such as on a skewer, and served on a pita with Hummus and topped with a Sumac, Parsley and raw onion salad.
+Alternatively, The Kafta dog served on a toasted hot dog bun with Tzatziki and an Israeli salad (diced cucumber, tomato salad) topping. ($ 7.95)